Buying property in Germany?

 Are big infrastructure projects coming to Germany as of 2026?

-As of early 2026, the biggest planned infrastructure project likely to impact property prices in Germany is Hamburg's U5 underground expansion, which is expected to improve connectivity in neighborhoods like Winterhude, Uhlenhorst, and Barmbek.
+As of early 2026, the single biggest infrastructure project likely to affect property prices in a German city is Hamburg's U5 underground line, a major metro expansion that will reshape accessibility in neighborhoods like Winterhude, Uhlenhorst, and Barmbek, where proximity to future stations could add a measurable price premium over the coming years.

 For the latest updates on the local projects, you can read our property market analysis about Germany here.